-Council Tax Precept 2021 to 2022
+Council Tax Precept 2022 to 2023 - now closed

 Consultation - best practice

 Humberside Fire and Rescue Service upholds best practice principles for consultations, as outlined by Government Consultation Principles 2018, The Consultation Charter and the Gunning Principles.

 At Humberside Fire and Rescue Service (HFRS) we are committed to protecting your personal information.
 This notice explains why and how we use your information.

 We are collecting your personal information such as your email address to use in our consultation work, so that we can contact you if you ask us a question in your responses, want to be entered into a prize draw and to feedback the results.
 We will not share your information with anyone outside HFRS and will only collect and use your personal information with your consent, (as per the GDPR Article 6(1)(a)).
 You have the right to withdraw consent at any time.

 Your email address will be kept no longer than 12 weeks from the closing of the consultation period.

 If you are not happy with the way we have handled your information you can contact our Data Protection Office at email@example.com.